classicrob/simply-jekyll/_notes/Onboarding Plan as Presented to GuidedTrack on 10-20-20.md

 Slack **community**
 ===================

 An online community is basically table stakes at this point for complex products, and it’s for good reason.
-Sometimes you just need a human to answer a question, and especially in the early days of a professional product with exciting potential, it is invigorating to explore the product’s capabilities [together.In](http://together.In) order to gain momentum, we need mass and velocity, but I would emphasize that velocity is likely more important than mass.
+Sometimes you just need a human to answer a question, and especially in the early days of a professional product with exciting potential, it is invigorating to explore the product’s capabilities together.
+In order to gain momentum, we need mass and velocity, but I would emphasize that velocity is likely more important than mass.
 People need to know that they can start a discussion or ask a question and reliably get a response.
 We can plant some people from the GT team within the community to ensure this velocity.
-Common questions can be compiled by the team into a publicly available resource online.
+Common questions should be compiled by the team into a publicly available resource online, likely our [Q&A website](https://answers.guidedtrack.com/) where everything is google searchable.

 In order to gain mass, I propose inviting all users into a Slack group as part of the onboarding, whether it is at the end of the initial questionnaire or as an email.
 Slack has an advantage over our current Facebook group insofar as we’ll be able to make sub channels and it tends to encourage a higher velocity of interactions.